CITMProject3/Project3/docs/dhernandez.md

 From there on, i pretty much stuck working on the Kart, as well as still improving some tools for the level designers and, above all, cleaning bugs and putting out fires.

+Everything i've done here has been in C++, using the libraries of ImGui for the Editor, MathGeoLib to handle matrix and other math, OpenGL to draw and Bullet for the collision detection.

 **_What i've done:_**